Anacapri

-Anacapri (/it/) is a comune on the island of Capri, in the Metropolitan City of Naples, Italy.
+Anacapri (/it/) is a town and comune (municipality) on the island of Capri, in the Metropolitan City of Naples in the region of Campania in southern Italy.
+It has 6,746 inhabitants.

 Anacapri is located higher on the island than Capri (about 150 m higher on average)—the Ancient Greek prefix ana- meaning "up" or "above".
 Administratively, it maintains a separate status from the comune of Capri.

-Anacapri is widely known for its picturesque, rural tranquility, broad views of the Bay of Naples, and significant historic sites, including Villa San Michele.